Multi-Normal Prototypes Learning for Weakly Supervised Anomaly Detection: Methodology

 \subsection{Overview of Our Method}

-To detect anomalies in a weakly supervised setting, we propose a novel approach combining reconstruction learning and multi-normal prototype learning, as illustrated in Figure \ref{fig:model}.
-Our method consists of three main components: 1) \textbf{The Reconstruction Learning Module} aims to guide the latent representation learning with differentiated treatment to reconstruction errors of normal and anomalous samples; 2) \textbf{The Multi-Normal Prototypes Learning Module} aims to model the distribution of normal data better and utilizes deep embedding clustering and contrastive learning to build multiple normal prototypes for anomaly detection; 3) \textbf{The Unified Anomaly Scoring Module} aims to compute a comprehensive anomaly score with consideration of both the information of sample reconstruction and multiple normal prototypes.
-The detailed implementation of each component is described below.
+To detect anomalies in a weakly supervised setting, we propose a novel approach combining reconstruction learning and multi-normal prototype learning, as illustrated in Fig. \ref{fig:model}.
+It consists of three main components: 1) \textbf{Reconstruction Learning Module} aims to guide the latent representation learning with differentiated treatment to reconstruction errors of normal and anomalous samples; 2) \textbf{Multi-Normal Prototypes Learning Module} aims to model the distribution of normal data better and utilizes deep embedding clustering and contrastive learning to build multiple normal prototypes for anomaly detection; 3) \textbf{Unified Anomaly Scoring Module} aims to compute a comprehensive anomaly score with consideration of both the information of sample reconstruction and multiple normal prototypes.
+The detailed design of each component is described below.